 - The Grammar Curriculum and Traditions Guidebook is a helpful resource explains two of our most valuable tools used in shaping your students' affections for The True, The Good, and The Beautiful, our curriculum and traditions.
 This will be interesting and helpful for new and returning parents alike.
 A similar guidebook for D&R families will be forthcoming.

 - Each family is asked to read The Parent/Student Handbook each year.
-This is attached to Enrollment Agreements but is posted here for reference.
+This handbook is attached to Enrollment and Re-Enrollment Agreements.

 - Curriculum for students in Traditional Grammar, 3 & 5 day Dialectic, and Rhetoric is provided by the school.
 The school will provide Blended Grammar students with consumable curriculum.
 The Blended Purchase Curriculum List notes the curriculum that Blended Grammar families are responsible to purchase.

 - For reference only, The Complete Curriculum List notes all the curriculum being used for each grade.

 The “summer slide” is real.
 Mounting evidence suggests that students experience significant reading and math loss during the summer months.

 The Academy is not just concerned about the loss of skills.
 Even more important, we want to see students develop affections for reading and good stories as well as math and Latin.
 These affections are developed through practice.
 To that end, we offer the following requirements, suggestions, and incentives to keep your student(s) fresh during the summer months.

 Dialectic and rhetoric students have required reading as well as an assignment associated with the reading.
 See the documents below for the dialectic (grades 6-8) and rhetoric (grades 9-12) schools.